Benchmarking Stroke Forecasting with Stroke-Level Badminton Dataset: The Challenge System

 \subsection{Evaluation Metrics}

-The evaluation scenarios will be evaluated by cross-entropy for shot type prediction and mean absolute error (MAE) for area coordinates prediction similar to the original work.
-Since this task exists stochasticity, we will also ask each team to generate 6 predicted sequences of each rally and take the closest one to ground truth for evaluation.
-We note that the original work of the stroke forecasting task is to generate 10 sequences, which we change to 6 for efficiency.
+The evaluation scenarios will be assessed by cross-entropy for shot type prediction and mean absolute error (MAE) for area coordinates prediction, similar to the original work.
+Given the stochastic nature of this task, each team will be required to generate 6 predicted sequences for each rally, from which the closest one to the ground truth will be selected for evaluation.
+It is worth noting that the original work on the stroke forecasting task involved generating 10 sequences, a number we have reduced to 6 for efficiency.